Dakosaurus: Description

-All currently known species would have been large, measuring approximately 4–5 m long.
-Its body was streamlined for greater hydrodynamic efficiency, which along with its finned tail made it a more efficient swimmer than modern crocodilian species.
+All currently known species would have been large, measuring approximately 4–5 m long, with skull and jaws approaching 1 m in length.
+Its body was streamlined for greater hydrodynamic efficiency, which along with its downturned tail supporting a large fin (known from soft-tissue impression on relatives) made it a more efficient swimmer than modern crocodilian species.
+As with other metriorhynchids, the forelimbs were extremely reduced, the hindlimbs underwent a similar process, but the femur was still relatively large and robust, with that of a complete specimen described in 2026 being 32cm, and the one on the neotype measuring 43cm in length.